iotec-gmbh/M5_RTC_Module/README.md

 You can [set up an interrupt event](https://github.com/constiko/RV-3028_C7-Arduino_Library#alarm-interrupt-functions) on the RTC.
 With the help of the solder jumper LJ1 on the M5-RTC-Mod board you can choose which IO of the ESP32 should act as an interrupt pin.

-The following IOs can be choosed as an interrupt pin:
+The following IOs can be chosen as an interrupt pin:

 |  |  | | |  |  |  |
 |--|--|-|-|--|--|--|